ProgrammerTurtle/Quantumania/journal.md

 ### July 31, 2025 - 8 Hours Spent

 Today is the last day of highway so I really had to hurry things up.
 I had been journaling on a text file that isn't on the github as I wanted to keep this project private unil it was done.
-I basically just spent the whole time making/optimizing the BOM, making the GitHub, and generating renders. pretty happy with how this printer turned out for how fast I designed it.
+I basically just spent the whole time making/optimizing the BOM, making the GitHub, and generating renders.
+Pretty happy with how this printer turned out for how fast I designed it.
+The biggest change I made here was ordering frsme extrusions cut by misumi.
+With the tools I have available, it is very difficult to cut the extrusions square and at consistent lengths.